Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/tracking/locked_track.rst

 *Track To* can be used to point the axle at a primary target, and *Locked Track* can spin the owner around that axle to a secondary target.

-This constraints also works very well for 2D billboarding.
+This constraint also works very well for 2D billboarding.

 Options